 Nature is on display in Boulder, so a trip to CU's Museum of Natural History seems in order.
 This treasure trove stores more than 4 million objects, from dino bones to Colorado's largest collection of bee specimens.
 If the study of civilization is more your speed, make sure to swing by the museum’s anthropology section to see collections of Southwestern pottery and textiles and Navajo and Pueblo silverwork.
 The CU Art Museum is also well worth a stop, with works from diverse aesthetic and cultural origins encompassing over 10,000 years of human history.

 No, we’re not talking ramen noodles from a dorm room hotplate.
 Just across Broadway, you’ll find The Hill, blocks of funky shops, bookstores, cafes and restaurants.
-Grab a cup of coffee at Innisfree Poetry Bookstore and Café, stop in for a slice of pizza at The Sink (where a young Robert Redford was once a bus boy) or nosh on farm-to-table tapas at Café Aion.
+Stop in for a slice of pizza at The Sink (where a young Robert Redford was once a bus boy) or nosh on upscale farm-to-table tapas at Café Aion.
 If you’re around in the evening, catch a show at The Fox Theatre on 13th Street for the full Hill experience.
 Global dining is also available on campus at the Center for Community, an award-winning dining center offering cuisine from 10 micro-restaurants representing different world cultures.